 - The current use of the road and its significance as part of the road network in this part of the County has been recognised by the Council for a considerable period of time.
-It has been subject to consideration as part of the proper planning of the area including in relevant planning policy documents. - 6.2 The Scheme is also recognised at the local level by Leicester and Leicestershire Enterprise Partnership in its SEP as one of five Growth Areas.
+It has been subject to consideration as part of the proper planning of the area including in relevant planning policy documents. - The Scheme is also recognised at the local level by Leicester and Leicestershire Enterprise Partnership in its SEP as one of five Growth Areas.
 The SEP states through appropriate investment and improvements along the corridor, there is the potential to deliver at least 5,275 houses and 25ha of employment land. - In order to meet the ambition for the A511 Growth Corridor as described within the SEP it was anticipated that additional capacity would be required along with a new link road to link into development sites.
 Traffic modelling undertaken in 2014 and presented in support of the OBC for the Scheme indicated that several junctions along the A511 were operating at, or near their capacity.
 The results showed that without intervention, conditions at these junctions would continue to worsen, with more junctions reaching or nearing their capacity in the following years.
 Paragraphs 4.2.8 to 4.2.14 of the OBC detail the traffic modelling results that demonstrate the need for intervention at the junctions that make up the Scheme. - 6.4 The cost to the local economy of congestion will be exacerbated by the level of traffic growth resulting from the many residential and employment developments currently committed.
-Coalville has pockets of some of the highest economic deprivation in the country and efforts to address this will be hampered by the performance of the road.
-In addition, there are planning applications for 3,500 new dwellings and employment concentrated to the south of the town, which, whilst not dependent on the A511 being improved, will benefit from the journey time and reliability improvements of the scheme and supporting the local economy. - 6.5 Traffic counts collected by the Council using automatic traffic counters demonstrate how the A511 is a key strategic and logistic route, carrying around 28,000 vehicles a day on average, with HGVs forming around 12% of that total.
+The Office for National Statistics reports on income deprivation at a local level and shows that Coalville has pockets of some of the highest economic deprivation in the country (two areas among the 20% most income-deprived in England).
+Efforts to address this will be hampered by the performance of the road.
+In addition, there are planning applications for 3,500 new dwellings and employment concentrated to the south of the town, which, whilst not dependent on the A511 being improved, will benefit from the journey time and reliability improvements of the scheme and supporting the local economy. - Traffic counts collected by the Council using automatic traffic counters demonstrate how the A511 is a key strategic and logistic route, carrying around 28,000 vehicles a day on average, with HGVs forming around 12% of that total.
 Between 2013 to 2018, an average growth of 22% in HGVs was recorded; a trend which reinforces the need for intervention along the corridor to support industry which relies on the efficient movement along the route. - 6.6 From an analysis of those various concerns, it emerged that an intervention was required.
 That intervention would seek to address the current conditions and to meet a number of objectives.
-The objectives which were identified are outlined in section 7 of this Statement. - In addition to the issues identified above there is a need for intervention from a safety and environmental perspective.
+The objectives which were identified are outlined in section 7 of this Statement. - 6.7 In addition to the issues identified above there is a need for intervention from a safety and environmental perspective.
 Data collected from Stats19 records shows that the route currently experiences around 21 personal injury collisions ("PICs") a year, two of which on average result in a serious or fatal casualty.
 Other schemes carried out at M1 Junction 22 and A42 Junction 13 have resulted in a noticeable reduction in PICs recorded by Stats19 derived data, and the package of improvements proposed for the A511 aims to build on this trend.